Our Moderation Policy

 Again … with all the time and money spent moderating posts and keeping it safe for reasonable Oregon football followers … our mission is about making FishDuck a premium website for the discerning, devoted Duck fan!

-E: It has become routine at FishDuck where we have had over 3,000 posts over a stretch of time and I did not have to delete a single one, and that never happens on the web.
+E: It has become routine at FishDuck where we have had nearly 3,000 posts written and I did not have to delete a single one, and that never happens on the web.
+Truly it is an online miracle that people have a hard time believing.
 We had over 150 comments/posts to an article a while back, and everyone was courteous and respectful of one another, yet we had vigorous debate on a very controversial subject.
 It was fun, it was great reading and it was an example of this unique community of Oregon fans at FishDuck.

 F: C’mon Charles…are you turning this into “Snowflake Central?”
 I would rather think of it as becoming “Civilized Central” for Oregon fans.
 I have been on Oregon Football message boards for over 24 years, and while all these other sites mean well and say they will clean things up–it never holds up.
 Since summer of 2017 there is an established a track record on this site of removing Trolls, and deleting the comments that violate our rules.
 I have blacklisted/banned more Oregon fans than fans of our rivals!